-If you want to get started raising backyard chickens for eggs, one of the questions I get asked the most is how many chickens should I get?
+If you want to get started raising backyard chickens for eggs, one of the first questions I get asked the most is how many chickens should I get?
 While there is no perfect answer, these are some things to consider so that you can decide how many baby chicks to buy.

 How Many Chickens Will Your City Allow?